 SEO Tips To Use During The Pandemic

 It’s fair to say that most companies went into risk management mode in a bid to reduce costs and save their business.
-As a marketing agency, we know one of the first things to go on many people’s lists was PPC.
+As a digital marketing agency, we know one of the first things to go on many people’s lists was PPC.
 (On the flip side, those who have been able to maintain their PPC campaign have seen a low CCP).

 Thankfully for many in digital marketing, SEO wasn’t impacted as heavily.
 In fact, in some instances it wasn’t affected at all, moreover, some companies even boosted their investment in their SEO strategy.